ramified/personal_handwritten_collection/ramified_covering/README.md

 \[Perfseminar\][Number theory learning seminar 2014-2015](http://math.stanford.edu/~conrad/Perfseminar/)

-\[SerreGT\] Jean-Pierre Serre, [Topics in Galois Theory](http://cm2vivi2002.free.fr/JPS-biblio/JPS-32.pdf)

 We cite mainly Lec 2: Spaces of valuations.
 The other part also worth reading, if you have problem reading the berkeley notes.

+\[SerreGT\] Jean-Pierre Serre, [Topics in Galois Theory](http://cm2vivi2002.free.fr/JPS-biblio/JPS-32.pdf)

+[Vakil] Vakil, The Rising Sea: Foundations of Algebraic Geometry